Universal Weil module: Preliminaries

 \paragraph{The space $W$.} Let $(W,\langle,\rangle)$ be a symplectic vector space of finite dimension over $F$.
 Its isometry group is composed of the $F$-linear invertible endomorphisms preserving the form $\langle,\rangle$ and is classically denoted $\textup{Sp}(W)$.
 A lagrangian in $W$ is a maximal totally isotropic subspace.
 Denote the dimension of $W$ by $n=2m$, then $X$ is a lagrangian if and only if it is a vector subspace which is totally isotropic (\textit{i.e.} $\forall x, x' \in X, \langle x,x' \rangle=0$) of dimension $m$.
 A lattice $L$ in $W$ is a free $\mathcal{O}_F$-module of rank $n$.
-The topology on $W$, as a finite dimensional over the locally compact field $F$, is locally profinite.
+The locally profinite topology on the field $F$ induces a locally profinite topology on the finite dimensional vector space $W$.
 As a result, a lattice in $W$ is a compact open set.
-Similarly, the topology on $\textup{Sp}(W)$ is the locally profinite one, being the trace of that on the finite dimensional vector space $\textup{End}_F(W)$.
+Furthermore the subspace topology induced from that of $\textup{End}_F(W)$ on the symplectic group $\textup{Sp}(W)$ is the locally profinite one as well.